escapedcat/react-redux-soundcloud--exp/README.md

-# The soundcloud client in react redux with saga instead of thunk
+# [The soundcloud client in react redux](https://github.com/rwieruch/react-redux-soundcloud) with saga instead of thunk

 ## Tutorial finished till _Redux Thunk_

-Tutorial done so far.
+Tutorial done [so far](http://www.robinwieruch.de/the-soundcloud-client-in-react-redux/#reduxThunk).
 Everything seems to be ok so far.
-I _do not_ install `whatwg-fetch` because I want to use generator functions and saga again.
+I _did not_ install `whatwg-fetch` because I want to use [generator functions and saga](http://joelhooks.com/blog/2016/03/20/build-an-image-gallery-using-redux-saga) again.

-Issue with these tutorials is, that the amount of self-thinking involved is so low that it's hard to remember how and why things are done.
+Issue with tutorials is, that the amount of self-thinking involved is so low that it's hard to remember how and why things are done.
 It's a bit like technical dept, you make progress really fast, but the effort it takes later to actually understand what you have done and re-create this from scratch by yourself should not be underestimated.

 ### Recap generators from earlier projects